FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: RL in the presence of Server Failures

 instead of the traditional Q-learning TD error $ r(s,a,s')+ \gamma \max_b \hat{Q}(s',b) - \hat{Q}(s,a)$.

-\textbf{Algorithm description:} The algorithm is presented in Algorithm \ref{algo:combined} (\textbf{ImRE}).
-Firstly, we initialise the Q-values $\hat{Q}(s,a)$ to be $0$ (for all state action pairs), $\hat{T}(s)$ and $\hat{U}(s)$ to be $0$ (for all states), and $\hat{\epsilon}(s)$ to be $\frac{1}{2}$ for all states.
-We also initialise the learning rates $\alpha^t,\alpha^t_T, \alpha^t_U$.
+\textbf{Algorithm description:} The algorithm is presented in Algorithm \ref{algo:combined} (\textbf{FIRE-ImRE}).
+Firstly, we initialise $\hat{Q}(s,a)$, $\hat{T}(s)$ and $\hat{U}(s)=0$, and $\hat{\epsilon}(s)=\frac{1}{2}$, for all states, and initialise the learning rates $\alpha^t,\alpha^t_T, \alpha^t_U$.
 For every timeslot, the importance sampling rare event probability $\hat{\epsilon}(s)$ will determine whether or not a rare-event (failure) occurs.
 Thereafter, the rest of the state transition will occur according to the probability distribution $h(\tilde{s}|s,a)$, where $\tilde{s}(t)=(l_u(t), l_s(t), b_{ind}(t))$.
 This would result in a new state $s^{t+1}$, and a reward value $r^{t+1}=r(s^t,a^t,s^{t+1})$ (line 4).
 Based on the next state $s^{t+1}$, a new action is selected according to the $\beta$-greedy policy (lines 5-6), which is the same as the traditional $\epsilon$-greedy policy in Q-learning, where with probability $\beta$ the greedy action is selected and with probability $1-\beta$ a random action is selected, for exploration.
 We call it $\beta$-greedy to avoid confusion with our rare event probability $\epsilon$.

 Next, we obtain the importance weight $w_t$ for this timeslot.
-The importance weight is the actual probability divided by the importance sampling - edited probability (line 7).
-The temporal-difference (TD) error $\triangle_t$ will be updated (line 8), while error corrected by the importance sampling weight $w_t$.
+The importance weight is the actual probability divided by the importance sampling - based probability (line 7).
+The temporal-difference (TD) error $\triangle_t$ will be updated (line 8), while involving error correction using the importance sampling weight $w_t$.
 With the TD-error, we update $\hat{Q}(s^t,a^t)$, the Q-value for state $s^t$ and action $a^t$ (line 9).
 The size of update is determined by the learning rate $\alpha^t$.
 We then update either $T(s^t)$ or $U(s^t)$, depending on whether the next state $s^{t+1}$ is a rare event state or not (lines 10-14).
 Finally, the importance sampling rare events probability $\hat{\epsilon}(s^t)$ is updated in line 15, according to $\frac{|T(s^t)|}{ |T(s^t)|+|U(s^t)|}$, and bounded by $\delta$ and $1-\delta$.
 The process iterates for every timeslot, until we have achieved convergence.
+The converged policy will be applied online.